Why Handoff Documentation Matters

 This template captures everything needed for a smooth transition.
 Customize sections based on your project type.

-Confluence Template: Structured Handoff
+Confluence Template - Structured Handoff

 For larger organizations using Confluence: